aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 [Kyverno](https://kyverno.io) is a Kubernetes native policy engine that can validate, mutate, and generate configurations with policies as Kubernetes resources.
 Kyverno uses Kustomize-style overlays for validation, supports JSON Patch and strategic merge patch for mutation, and can clone resources across namespaces based on flexible triggers.

 You can use Kyverno to isolate namespaces, enforce pod security and other best practices, and generate default configurations such as network policies.
-Several examples are included in the GitHub [respository](https://github.com/aws/aws-eks-best-practices/tree/master/policies/kyverno) for this project.
+Several examples are included in the GitHub [repository](https://github.com/aws/aws-eks-best-practices/tree/master/policies/kyverno) for this project.
+Many others are included in the [policy library](https://kyverno.io/policies/) on the Kyverno website.

 ### Isolating tenant workloads to specific nodes